yq

 The slice array operator takes an array as input and returns a subarray.
 Like the jq equivalent, .[10:15] will return an array of length 5, starting from index 10 inclusive, up to index 15 exclusive.
 Negative numbers count backwards from the end of the array.

-You may leave out the first or second number, which will will refer to the start or end of the array respectively.
+You may leave out the first or second number, which will refer to the start or end of the array respectively.

 Slicing arrays